Annual Filing Season Program

 We will report your PTIN to the IRS within 5 business days of your course completion.

-12 hour Annual Filing Season Program Law and Ethics class
+12 Hour 2022 Annual Filing Season Program Law and Ethics Package

 This course includes everything that a non-credentialed tax preparer needs except for the Annual Federal Tax Refresher.
 The following topics are covered in this package: